ChessEvents/documentation/Specification.md

 Chess Events aims to provide seamless integration between the main third party tournament tracking systems.
 This offers two significant benefits to the chess community:

 1. Improved efficiency for the organisers - entries to their events are tracked through a single platform allowing a consistent download of entry data into the format pre formatted for the tournament software of their choice.
-2. Reduced human error - as the downloaded data is verified with the official rating / grading systems(s) the unique player ids and format of the data will vastly reduce human errors for result publication.
+2. Reduced human error - as the downloaded data is verified with the official rating / grading systems(s) the unique player ID's and format of the data will vastly reduce human errors for result publication.

 ##### Result Publication

-This is perhaps the most challenging of tasks as our users will expect some form of feedback from events they entry through Chess Events.
+This is perhaps the most challenging of tasks, as our users will expect some form of feedback from events they enter through Chess Events.

 The major provider for results on online is: